d0k3/A9NC/README.md

 3dslink is included in devKitPro and also available [from here](http://davejmurphy.com/3dslink/).

 The file will be written to a place of your choice on your SD card.
-At the moment, the places to choose from are all in in the [Luma3DS](https://github.com/AuroraWright/Luma3DS) payloads folder. __Developers please contact me if you need A9NC to write to a different location__.
+At the moment, most places to choose from are in in the [Luma3DS](https://github.com/AuroraWright/Luma3DS) payloads folder. __Developers please contact me if you need A9NC to write to a different location__.

 Requires devKitPro, ctrulib and zlib to compile.
 For easy zlib installation [go here](https://github.com/devkitPro/3ds_portlibs).